 Wusthof Sharpener Reviews

-This is a cheap knife sharpener that is easy to use.
-It doesn’t require electricity.
-All that is required is that you keep an even pressure on the knife as you draw it through the slots.
+The Wüsthof – 2 Stage Hand-Held Sharpener is easy to use because it doesn’t have a lot of moving parts or require electricity.
+All that is required is that you keep even pressure on the knife as you draw it through the slots.

 There are only two slots, or stages, one for coarse honing and one for fine sharpening.

-For everyday use you should use the fine sharpening slot to keep your blade sharp.
-This will remove the burs on the blade edge which are created as you cut food and press the knife against the cutting board.
+For everyday use, you should use the fine sharpening slot to keep your blade sharp.
+That will remove the burs on the blade edge which are created as you cut food and press the knife against the cutting board.
 It should only take 5 or 6 strokes to bring your knife back to razor sharp.

 Using sharpeners like this don’t require a lot of practice compared to using a sharpening steel or whetstone.
 Using the alternatives can ruin your knives quite easily if you don’t understand the proper way to use them.